 Wilma began her career on Fordham Road back in 1995 at the Bronx Council for Economic Development.
 It was during her time as the Executive Director of this founding organization that she helped establish Fordham Road BID in 2005.
 Since then she has long been considered the heart and soul of the organization and is known across the city as a fierce advocate of the neighborhood and is the architect behind many of the economic, social, and capital improvements that have occurred on Fordham Road.

-Some of her major accomplishments include securing $3.5 million for the renovation of Bryan Park, securing funding for and overseeing the $1.5 million installation of historically accurate replicas of lamp posts throughout and beyond the BID borders, which at the time was the largest street lighting installation project in The Bronx's history.
+Some of her major accomplishments include securing $3.5 million for the renovation of Bryan Park, and securing funding for and overseeing the $1.5 million installation of historically accurate replicas of lamp posts throughout and beyond the BID borders, which at the time was the largest street lighting installation project in The Bronx's history.
 Wilma has been recognized for multiple awards throughout the years, most recently listed among New York City and State's Power 75, and Crain's Top New York Business Hispanic Leaders & Executives in 2021.

 Chairman, (Automotive Reality)

 Secretary (Fordham University)

 Vice-Secretary (Monroe College)

 |William Colona, Fordham University||Class A|

 |Melissa Davis, New York Public Library, Bronx Library Center||Class A|

 |Angelos Kontos, NYC Department of Small Business Services||Class D|